lockss/laaws-openwayback/README.md

 `/srv/openwayback` within the container.
 The path you map should point to the base directory path where ARC/WARC files were staged in Step 1 (e.g. `/srv/openwayback`).

-   Here is a full example:
+   Here is a completeexample:

     ```shell
     docker run -i -t --rm -p 8080:8080 -v /srv/openwayback:/srv/openwayback lockss/openwayback
     ```

-3. Finally, point your web browser to http://localhost:8080/wayback/ to begin using OpenWayback.
+3. Finally, point your web browser to [http://localhost:8080/wayback/](http://localhost:8080/wayback/) to begin using OpenWayback.

 ## CDX Index